 To start using hidden field open the project in the editor and click on "Hidden fields" in the top navigation.
 Then click "Add hidden field" and choose of you want to create a predefined contact data info field or a custom parameter.

 - Custom parameters can be defined freely and save its value if they are passed through the URL.
 They are also available in Answer Piping once created.

-- Contact data fields are predefined fields that work the same way as the Contact Info content element.
-If the field is present in the URL you can choose to pre-fill the field in the Contact Info element or hide it.
+- Contact data fields are predefined fields that work the same way as the Contact Form content element.
+If the field is present in the URL you can choose to pre-fill the field in the Contact Form element or hide it.
 The "Hidden field behavior" option can be found in the options of that element.
 The parameter name is the same for all language settings.